shaunday/ToDos/Action Items.md

 * Create simulator client, add logging display to orchestrator, add auto login with a user
 * Simulate multiple users editing tasks concurrently to test locking and queues
 * Simulate a large number of clients, throttled writes, and sharded reads

 ---

-## Users
-* Add mock or real user authentication on both client and server

----